 Siquijor is a small island located in the Central Visayas.
 Divers can explore several dive sites around Siquijor, which are home to colorful coral gardens and an abundance of marine species.
 Other popular dive sites include Cangmunag Marine Sanctuary, where divers can explore unique underwater rock formations and swim-throughs, and Paliton Wall, where divers can experience a deep wall dive with an abundance of colorful reef fish and macro species.
 The island’s stunning underwater landscapes, teeming with diverse marine life, make Siquijor a must-visit dive spot in the Philippines in August.
 Also, Siquijor Island’s geographical location leaves it unaffected by the monsoon season.

-September: Dumaguete and Apo island
+September: Dumaguete and Apo Island

 Diving in Dumaguete and Apo Island, Philippines during the month of September is an unforgettable experience for scuba divers.
 The weather in September is typically dry, with calm seas and excellent visibility.
 Apo Island is home to several excellent dive sites.
-Chapel Point is a must-see dive site, featuring colorful coral gardens and abundant marine species.
+Chapel Point is a must-see site, featuring colorful coral gardens and abundant marine species.
 Coconut Point is another popular dive site, where divers can experience a deep wall dive.
 This particular wall dive is known to be filled with an abundance of pelagic species, including barracudas and tuna.

 Meanwhile, in Dumaguete, the Dauin Marine Sanctuary is a must-visit dive site, known for its diverse marine life, including frogfish, seahorses, and nudibranchs.
 All in all, diving in Dumaguete and Apo Island in September offers calm seas, excellent visibility, comfortable water temperature, and abundant marine life.
-This makes it a great time for scuba diving enthusiasts to explore the Philippines’ underwater paradise.
+This makes it a great time for scuba diving enthusiasts to explore this Philippines’ underwater paradise.

-October: Anilao and Batangas
+October: Anilao

 2. Secret Bay – This dive site is home to rare and unusual critters, such as sea slugs, octopuses, and seahorses.